 If you see an animal, slow down and be prepared to stop.
 Always be on the lookout, especially at sunrise and sunset.
-October and November are peak months for deer crashes.
 Deer travel in groups; if you see one, look for more.

 Hills and curves: These are often steeper and sharper on rural roads than on highways.
 Before reaching the crest of a hill, or entering a curve, slow down, move to the right side, and watch for traffic.